tuskbuddy/site/exampleSite/content/chocolate-chip-cookies.md

 type = "post"

 +++
-This is the only chocolate chip cookie I've made for the past five years.
+This is the only chocolate chip cookie I've made from scratch for the past few years.
 It's a little crisp on the outside, and chewy on the inside, which is a brutally delicious combination for an excellent cookie.
 This one is a hit everywhere I take it, and it will take much convincing for me to try another recipe.

 #### Where's this recipe from?